PeterCamilleri/CX16/utilities/branches/README.md

 This is why, before subtracting numbers, one usually uses the sec instruction to set the carry (and thus clear the borrow)  since there is no previous borrow.
 The _cmp_ instruction is special because it sets up the no borrow condition on its own without the need for extra code.
+Further, since it does not change the value of the A register, multiple values can be tested with ease.
+So _cmp_ is better than _sbc_ right?
+Not always, keep reading.

 The borrow bit is used with unsigned values.
 After a comparison instruction, a borrow (which is carry clear) condition represents a less-than state while a